rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

   ![my soldering iron](/static/img/2015/07/06/antex_cs-18.jpg)

-Repeating what has been already state in the video, there are so many factors influencing the temperature control, for example: tip thermal mass, connection between tip and heating element, lag of temperatures between tip and temperature sensing element, wattage, recovery speed, thermal mass of a surface and so on - that they will simply drive you away from the soldering process itself, preventing you from any soldering at all.
+I can only repeat what has been already stated in the video: there are so many factors influencing the temperature control, like tip thermal mass, connection between tip and heating element, lag of temperatures between tip and temperature sensing element, wattage, recovery speed, thermal mass of a surface and so on - that at the end what you really want is the tip being hot enough and having reasonable storage of energy (wattage).

-I have not escaped this trap either: after I bought my first soldering iron - of course to follow a fashion, it was with temperature control, - I spent a lot of time wondering, why the iron with temperature **set** to 320 degrees and 1.6mm chisel tip does not really want to solder components to continuous bare non-fluxed copper strips of 2.2 mm width.
+Sometimes, you can be mislead by temperature control indications, like blinking LEDs, and I have not escaped this trap either: after I bought my first soldering iron - of course with temperature control, in order to follow a fashion, - I spent a lot of time wondering, why the iron with temperature **set** to 320 degrees and 1.6mm chisel tip does not really want to solder components to continuous bare non-fluxed copper strips of 2.2 mm width.

-At a certain level, with enough practice and a certain skill, understanding and feeling of the whole process will come, just take you time to learn basics and progress.
+At a certain level, with enough practice and certain skill, comes understanding and feeling of the whole process - just take your time to learn basics and progress.

 ## Mains Iron With Adequate Wattage and Stabilized Temperature
-It looks like I am advertising simple mains soldering irons, and indeed I am doing so :) Quality soldering iron from recognizable brand will cost you some money - much less, then really good soldering station - and will be in service for years - for example, some of the Antex irons are well known to serve for 20+ years.
+It looks like I am advertising simple mains soldering irons, and indeed I am doing so :) Quality soldering iron from recognizable brand will cost you some money - although much less, then really good soldering station - and will be in service for years.
+For example, some of the Antex irons are well known to work for 20+ years with tip replacement.

-My personal rule of a thumb for electronics states the following: try to stick with 15-20 watt irons with properly heated tip temperature below 400 degrees, somewhere in 350-390 range.
-In **Europe**, the most appropriate irons from famous brands, satisfying these criteria, are:
+My personal rule of a thumb for soldering irons for electronics states the
+following: try to stick with 15-20 watt irons with highest tip temperature below 400 degrees, somewhere in 350-390 range.
+In **Europe** you can find following irons satisfying these criteria:

 - Antex: CS 18 watt (390 degrees) is a living classics of soldering irons I personally own one with silicon power cable, and it is very light - on the